kddubey/cappr/docs/source/local.rst

 Local development
 =================

-Notes about how to develop this package.
+How to develop this package.

 .. toctree::
    :maxdepth: 2